ganesh2925/Internshala_Clone/README.md

 # InternShala Clone
-## inteInternshala Clone is job posting website using MERN Stack.This project completed on training section in Internship at NULLCLASS.
+## inteInternshala Clone is a job posting website using MERN Stack.
+This project was  completed in the training section of the Internship at NULLCLASS.